How to Start a Home Inspection Business

 Step 3: Form a Business Structure

 Although some states lack a licensing requirement, some individuals still choose to attend school to prepare for the profession.
 According to Spectora, home inspection school tuition can range from $400-$1,000 or greater.
-The Hail Mary is that many home inspection schools will include the cost of the license exam in their tuition.
+Many home inspection schools will include the cost of the license exam in their tuition.

 In addition to business licensing, there are several certifications a home inspector can have as well.
-While certification is not required in most states, they provide specific industry knowledge and training and add legitimacy to a business.
+While being a certified home inspector is not required in most states, they provide specific industry knowledge and training and add legitimacy to a business.

 Securing a loan for your business can happen from having a solid business plan, proving how much money you have available to pay back your loan, and having good credit.
 It is difficult to acquire a small business loan with a credit score below 700.
 If business owners can’t qualify for a small business loan, many opt-in for a personal loan, loans available to borrowers with bad credit, or borrowing from family members or friends.